 One of the other security responses documented with Cloud App Security allows triggering a user to log in again when suspicious activity is detected on an account.
 The logic here is that when an attacker gains unauthorized access to an account, simply disabling the account does not invalidate the currently logged-in sessions, so potentially an attacker still has access—requiring another login forces authentication on the credentials again.
 While requiring a user to reauthenticate is an excellent first step, it would be nice to see additional capabilities here.

 The capabilities to contain or prevent Ransomware with Microsoft Cloud App Security are limited as well.
-As demonstrated by security professionals, an unsuspecting user can easily have their entire Office 365 email inbox encrypted by allowing app permission integration with email such as a fraudulent WebEx plugin.
+Security professionals have demonstrated, how an unsuspecting user might inadvertently encrypt their entire Office 365 email inbox.
+This can occur by simply granting the app permission for email integration, such as with a fraudulent WebEx plugin.
 An attacker can deliver a ransomware payload that encrypts all emails in a user’s mailbox by impersonating a legitimate app.
 There is no built-in process with Cloud App Security that can restore email data once the process begins, leading to the following security gap – no backup and recovery options.

 Limited Backup and Recovery Options

 One of the glaring security gaps with most security add-ons from public cloud vendors and third parties is the lack of effective backup or recovery options.
-While there are many other crucial components of security generally covered by third-party solutions, backup and recovery typically is one area that is missed time and again or is tossed off as the responsibility of a “backup solution.”
+Although numerous crucial components of security are often addressed by third-party solutions, backup and recovery is an area frequently overlooked.
+Often, it is dismissed as merely the responsibility of a “backup solution.”